Important information about the documents provided here:

 Use these forms to apply for an initial Vermont EMS license AFTER you have obtained a National Registry of EMTs certification at that level:

-Use one of the following EMS License Renewal Applications if your license is due to expire in 2017 or 2018:
+Use one of the following EMS License Renewal Applications if your license is due to expire after 2018:

 Paramedics who hold an approved Critical Care Paramedic certification may apply for a CCP endorsement if they are affiliated with a Paramedic level agency that has been approved to function at the CCP level and have the approval of that agency's District Medical Advisor.